 Mold

-According to some reports, ants have been seen wandering near molds.
 Molds grow in wet places on dead organic material, and both (ants and mold) get attracted to similar environmental conditions.
-Mold does not attract ants in your home.
-It will be more appropriate to say that similar environmental factors attract ants and encourage mold growth in your house.
+Mold does not attract ants in your home, per se.
+It will be more accurate to say that similar environmental factors attract ants and encourage mold growth in your house.

 Some ant species, such as pharaoh ants and odorous house ants, are known to feed on mold and fungi.
 While it may not be accurate to say that mold specifically attracts ants, ants can be drawn to areas with mold as a potential food source